 Complete Form #10 (Qualifications Evaluation) and submit it to the Assistant Dean of Graduate Studies by the appropriate deadline.
 In completing this form and assembling the other material for your dossier it is important that you consult with your advisor, using the QE process as a way of getting useful feedback and advice on your progress and plans.
-PLEASE NOTE that you must also complete the online degree application at https://fission.sas.upenn.edu/gas/degree/index.php in order to receive the A.M. degree and your diploma from the University of Pennsylvania.
+PLEASE NOTE that you must also complete the online degree application at in order to receive the A.M. degree and your diploma from the University of Pennsylvania.
+This should be done for AUGUST, not MAY or your student loans and if applicable, visa status could be affected over the summer.